Views of Kanye West

-American rapper and fashion designer Ye (/jeɪ/ YAY), commonly known by his birth name Kanye West, has expressed views on many political and social issues.
-West unsuccessfully ran for President of the United States in 2020, focusing on his opposition to abortion.
-On November 20, 2022, West announced that he is running again for the presidency in the 2024 election.
-Since launching his 2024 campaign, West's political advocacy has been heavily focused on promoting antisemitism.
-On December 1, 2022, West stated that he admired Adolf Hitler, denied the Holocaust, and identified as a Nazi.
+American rapper Kanye West has received mainstream media attention for his outspoken views on numerous political and social issues.
+He donated to the political campaigns of Barack Obama in 2008 and 2012, and Hillary Clinton in 2016.
+From 2018 to 2020, West publicly endorsed Donald Trump on several occasions until launching his own campaign, and supported Trump once more in 2024.
+West has met with Trump on several occasions, most recently dining with Trump and live streamer Nick Fuentes in 2022.
+In his unsuccessful run for President of the United States in 2020, he espoused consistent life ethic and other Christian positions.
+His subsequent campaign in the 2024 election was active for several months in late 2022, although no formal paperwork was filed.

-West supported Barack Obama in 2008 and 2012, Hillary Clinton in 2016, and Donald Trump in 2020.
-West opposes abortion, capital punishment, and welfare.
-He supports gun rights and previously had supported gay marriage.
+Beginning in 2018, West expressed opposition to abortion, capital punishment, and welfare, and supported gun rights and gay marriage.
+His views grew more radical following his divorce from Kim Kardashian.
+In December 2022, West said he admired Adolf Hitler, publicly denied the Holocaust, and identified as a Nazi in an interview with Alex Jones's Infowars.
+In a rant on Twitter in February 2025, West made antisemitic comments, praised Hitler, and defended rapper Sean Combs from sexual misconduct allegations.
+West initially claimed that his rant was a "social experiment", but later retracted his statement and reaffirmed his views.
+He has been widely condemned and lost many sponsors and partnerships.
+As of May 2025, West has stated that he is "done with antisemitism".

 Social issues

 Abortion

-In October 2019, West (a devout Evangelical Christian) spoke out against abortion, citing his belief in the Sixth Commandment; "thou shalt not kill".
-In an October 2022 interview with Tucker Carlson, Kanye West stated that he is pro-life, claiming that "there are more Black babies being aborted than born in New York City at this point.
+In October 2019, West (then a devout Evangelical Christian) spoke out against abortion, citing his belief in the Fifth Commandment; "thou shalt not kill".
+In an October 2022 interview with Tucker Carlson, Kanye West stated that he is anti-abortion, claiming that "there are more Black babies being aborted than born in New York City at this point.
 That 50% of Black death in America is abortion".
 That same month, he repeated these claims on a podcast with Lex Fridman, saying that "Fifty percent today of ...
 Black people's deaths today is abortion....
 It's not racism; that's too wide of a term.
 It's genocide and population control that Black people are in today in America, that is promoted by the music and the media that Black people make, that Jewish record labels get paid off of".